The Coffee Taster’s Flavor Wheel: Not Just for Experts

 The Coffee Taster’s Flavor Wheel is great in theory, but how do you know if your idea of “hay-like” or “caramelized” is the same as someone else’s?
 The development of the flavor wheel was based on a set of real-life references, which has been compiled as the World Coffee Research (WCR) Sensory Lexicon (2).
 Here you’ll find a detailed description of each flavor, as well as how to replicate it.
 (For the record, “hay-like” is based on the aroma of McCormick’s parsley flakes).

 You can reduce bitterness in coffee by adding a little salt, which has proven more effective than adding sugar.
 However, bitterness could be a sign that there is something amiss in the brewing process.
+You can also experiment using a coffee compass to help find the perfect brew.

 You’ll know if your coffee has gone bad based on the smell.
 Rancid coffee beans will have a smell that is moldy, sour, or even ashy.
 In some cases, beans will also develop mold on the surface.